 By the time you are done researching, you should have collected at least 10–15 articles or videos (both skeptical and credulous) in your Flipboard magazine.
 (If you have a partner, that means you EACH have 10–15 articles and/or videos.)
 Make a PDF of the Skeptical Analysis Chart here to record your findings and analysis using Notability.
 (Or grab the PDF on our Schoology site and open it in Notability.)
 Your analysis should identify examples of logical fallacies, examples of Kida’s “Six-Pack of Problems,” and examples of any other muddled thinking you can identify.
 Use the baloney detection questions here to help you analyze the evidence you find.

 Here is an example of the kind of analysis you will be doing.
 When you have completed all ten boxes of analysis, you will turn your chart into the Schoology assignment I created for you.

-Step 7: Put together a Medium post you will use as a presentation tool.
+Step 7: Put together a Google presentation as a presentation tool.
 If you are working with a partner, remember that your presentation should be closer to 8 minutes rather than 5.
-Your Medium post should include three parts:
+Your presentation should include three parts:

-Paste a link to your Medium post into the Schoology discussion I created for you and get ready to present!
+Paste a link to your Google presentation into the Schoology discussion I created for you and get ready to present!
 Here is the rubric you and I will both use to grade your presentation.
 Fill it in and submit it to the Schoology assignment after you watch the recording of your presentation.